 Since 1992 numerous pension reforms have reacted on the growing budgetary pressures on the statutory pension schemes due to the demographic development of steadily rising life expectancy and relatively constant fertility rates far below the replacement level.
 In 2007, a major reform legislated the gradual increase of the statutory retirement age from age 65 to age 67 by the year 2029 (see, table 1).
 Other pension schemes, like the civil servants pension scheme, are also affected by that raise of the retirement age.
-Simultaneously, several pension types within the statutory pension scheme with retirement ages that were originally lower, such as pensions for women, for unemployed or for people with long insurance records, have expired - fully affecting birth cohorts from 1952 onwards.
-Hence, since 2011 there is in principle no possibility to retire for old-age pension before the age of 63.
+Simultaneously, several pension types within the statutory pension scheme with retirement ages that were originally lower, such as pensions for women or for unemployed, have expired - fully affecting birth cohorts from 1952 onwards.
+Hence, since 2011 there is in principle no possibility to retire for an old-age pension before the age of 63.4

-Under current legislation the statutory retirement age for men and women has been age 65 and 6 months in 2017.
+Under current legislation, the statutory retirement age for men and women has been age 65 and 8 months in 2019.
 Nevertheless, as seen in table 1, early retirement is possible under certain conditions, but in any case of using such an option, individual benefits will be reduced permanently by 0.3 % for each retired month pensioners fall short of the statutory retirement age.
 On the other hand, postponement of retirement will yield a higher pension accrual of 0.5 % for each month worked after the statutory retirement age, this to be seen as an incentive to work longer.